 We are currently developing a next generation ATG network using 5G technology, unlicensed spectrum, and licensed spectrum.
 Gogo 5G will be capable of working with different spectrum and supporting different next generation technologies.
 As previously disclosed, we are delayed in our commercial, nationwide launch of Gogo 5G due to a design error in a non-5G component of our chip, which was designed by a third-party subcontractor of our 5G solution provider.
-While we are collaborating with our suppliers on more definitive plans, we expect the launch of Gogo 5G to occur in approximately mid-year 2024, later than our prior estimate of the fourth quarter of 2023.
+We expect the launch of Gogo 5G to occur in the third quarter of 2024.

 There can be no assurance that, during the current delay of our 5G launch, our customers will not seek alternative technologies of competitors.
 The launch of 5G is also expected to coincide in time with the launch of our Gogo Galileo service, which could impede our marketing and sales efforts with respect to either offering, due to possible customer confusion among the offerings or lack of sufficient customer focus on either one during launch.
-Additionally, while we expect to launch Gogo 5G in mid-year 2024, we cannot assure you that the 5G launch or our launch of other next generation technologies will in fact occur in sufficient time to meet growing user expectations regarding the in-flight connectivity experience and to effectively compete in the business aviation market.
+Additionally, while we expect to launch Gogo 5G in the third quarter of 2024, we cannot assure you that the 5G launch or our launch of other next generation technologies will in fact occur in sufficient time to meet growing user expectations regarding the in-flight connectivity experience and to effectively compete in the business aviation market.
 Historically, we have experienced longer lead times and encountered delays in obtaining certain electronic components used in our business, such as in the second half of 2022, when we announced a prior delay in our 5G launch due to manufacturing and late-stage testing issues with respect to the 5G chip.
 For more information on historical delays, see "-Risks Related to Our Business-Global supply chain challenges and logistics issues as well as increasing inflation have had, and may continue to have, an adverse effect on our business, financial condition and results of operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
 The current delay and any future delays could also decrease customer confidence, including from current or prospective customers, in our offerings, and negatively impact our financial position.
-For example, as previously disclosed, the delay in our Gogo 5G launch is anticipated to negatively impact year-end revenues in the short term, while also deferring certain operating and capital expense from 2023 into 2024.
+For example, as previously disclosed, the delay in our Gogo 5G launch is anticipated to negatively impact year-end revenues in 2023 and 2024, while also deferring certain operating and capital expense from 2023 into 2024.